aclu-national/JL_dashboard/README.md

 # Visualizing Police Violence in Louisiana
 Git for the Justice Lab: Visualizing Police Violence in Louisiana dashboard.
-This git includes documentation, data, and scripts used to build this project, as well as all other work associated with the project.
+This Git includes documentation, data, and scripts used to build this project, as well as all other work associated with the project.

 <img src = https://github.com/aclu-national/JL_dashboard/blob/c9dff0e54754f8c63b683ff4e0241ba184d54a52/snippet/visual.png >